 Dia to Present Blinky Palermo’s To the People of New York City

-Opening at Dia:Chelsea on September 15, 2018, Blinky Palermo’s To the People of New York City (1976) returns to New York City after thirty years.
+On view at Dia:Chelsea from September 15, 2018, to March 9, 2019, Blinky Palermo’s To the People of New York City (1976) returns to New York City after thirty years.
 The artist’s magnum opus was last shown in the city in 1987 at Dia’s former Chelsea space.
 To the People of New York City is a multipart group of paintings whose hues may reference postwar abstract painting, the colors of the German flag, or Palermo’s interest in Native American visual culture.
 The work’s title was posthumously chosen from a dedication that Palermo inscribed on the backs of the panels.

 “To the People of New York City has often been described as the most influential work of Palermo’s short but remarkable career—representing a complex investigation into the formal language of Minimalism and the legacy of abstraction, while foreshadowing the paradigms of Conceptual practice.
 In the context of Dia’s rich collection of work by both Palermo and his peers, this presentation will foster important and in-depth engagement with this artist’s rarely exhibited work,” said Jessica Morgan, Dia’s Nathalie de Gunzburg Director.
 “Dia Center for the Arts opened at 548 West 22nd Street in 1987 with an exhibition of Palermo’s To the People of New York City.
 It is fitting that thirty years later it is this presentation that will be the final exhibition at Dia’s 545 West 22nd Street location before the space undergoes a yearlong renovation as part of a comprehensive plan to revitalize our constellation of sites in New York.”